⇒ What is Mikalido Mexicana?

 ⇒ Why does the tomato-pulp settle down in the bottle?

 ⇒ How much alcohol does Mikalido Mexicana contain?

 ⇒ What spices does Mikalido Mexicana contain?

-⇒ What sizes do the Mikalido bottles have?
+⇒ What sizes are the Mikalido bottles?

 ⇒ Is the Mikalido Mexicana perishable?

 ⇒ At which temperature is the spicy shot the most palatable?

 ⇒ Where can I buy Mikalido Mexicana?